solids4foam/solids4foam.github.io/support/README.md

 Are you interested in receiving training from a solids4foam specialist?
 We offer a range of training packages.
 The format and content can be tailored to your specific need.
 Whether online or in-person, for beginners or advanced, we can accommodate your requirements.

-Take a look at our training sessions at in [training materials](training-material)
+Take a look at our public [training material](training-material).
 For more information, contact: contact@solids4foam.com

 ## Consulting and Support

 Our consulting team provide solutions to a wide range of computational problems.
-These include:

-- **Stress Analysis**
-- **FSI** - Fluid-Solid Interactions
-- **CFD** - Computational Fluid Dynamics
-- **Geo-mechanics**

-These services provide:
-- **Domain Setup**: geometry development and meshing.
-- **Simulation Configuration**: material models, boundary conditions, numerical schemes, solvers etc.
-- **Personalised Post-Processing**
-- **Results Evaluation**: providing insights on performance outcomes.
-- **Code Development**: implementing new code functionalities to existing code and/or solids4foam source code.

-For inquiries, reach out at: contact@solids4foam.com
+These include developing, implementing and verifying models and methods for **computational solid mechanics**, **fluid-solid interactions**, and **computational fluid dynamics**.
+In addition to providing support, the solids4foam team is available to join collaborative research projects and funding proposals.
+For general enquiries, reach out at: contact@solids4foam.com

 <!-- {% include list.liquid all=true %} -->